Freelance Front-end Developer and UX Engineer

 Technologies include: three.js for WebGL, GSAP for animations and Prismic for backend.

-Since 2014 I have worked as lead frontend developer on more than 30 product- and campaign sites for B&O Play and various agencies.
+Since 2014 I have worked as lead frontend developer for B&O Play.

 I also contribute with concept-, UX- and interaction designs.

-The websites have received numerous awards and global attention.
+The websites have received numerous awards and global attention, leading to hundred of thousands extra visitors and valuable brand building.

 Made with Magic People Voodoo People & a little bit of Trouble.
-Sitecore by Alpha Solutions & some occasional help from Anders Hallundbæk.
-Special credits to Asbjørn & Søren for bringing me on board - you guys rock!
+Sitecore by Alpha Solutions.

 See some of the Awwwards we received.

-I hooked up with Playdate-Studio to create this unique fashion website for Opsundbay, a new Danish luxury label.
+I hooked up with Playdate-Studio to create this unique fashion website for Danish luxury label Opsundbay.

 We developed a concept of getting up close instantly and showing the brilliant details of the products in high resolution.
 We implemented an original interaction paradigm of mixing scroll and pan to give a fantastic overview and a luxurious experience of each product.

-For this brand new Wild Life Centre I was commissioned by Spekter to work on a series of installations.
+For the brand new Wild Life Centre I was commissioned by Spekter to work on a series of installations.
 I was in charge of the production of:

 - 4 Kinect (3D camera) experiences